Corporate Humbling Before the Covenant God

 The assembly moves from joyful obedience to solemn repentance, standing under the Word, confessing sin, and blessing the Lord who is worthy of exaltation.

-2 The offspring of Israel separated themselves from all foreigners and stood and confessed their sins and the iniquities of their fathers.
+2 Those of Israelite descent separated themselves from all the foreigners, and they stood and confessed their sins and the iniquities of their fathers.

-4 Then Jeshua, Bani, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, and Chenani of the Levites stood up on the stairs, and cried with a loud voice to Yahweh their God.
+4 And the Levites—Jeshua, Bani, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, and Chenani—stood on the raised platform and cried out in a loud voice to the LORD their God.

-5 Then the Levites, Jeshua, and Kadmiel, Bani, Hashabneiah, Sherebiah, Hodiah, Shebaniah, and Pethahiah, said, “Stand up and bless Yahweh your God from everlasting to everlasting!
-Blessed be your glorious name, which is exalted above all blessing and praise!
+5 Then the Levites—Jeshua, Kadmiel, Bani, Hashabneiah, Sherebiah, Hodiah, Shebaniah, and Pethahiah—said, “Stand up and bless the LORD your God from everlasting to everlasting: Blessed be Your glorious name, and may it be exalted above all blessing and praise.

 The assembly moves from joyful obedience to solemn repentance, standing under the Word, confessing sin, and blessing the Lord who is worthy of exaltation.